lsinfo3/WueWoWAS2025/_pages/phd_day.md

 # PhD Day

-Wednesday, the third day of the workshop, is organized as a PhD Day, featuring speed mentoring, tutorial-style talks, and (hands-on) experience sessions.
+Wednesday, the third day of the workshop, is organized as a PhD Day, featuring tutorial-style talks, and (hands-on) experience sessions.

 ## Tutorial Schedule
 ### 9:00-10:30 - Introduction to Quantum Communication using Computer Science and Performance Evaluation